Colombia travel guide | Best Colombia travel tips

-Another good thing in Colombia is, that tap water is drinkable in some areas.
+Another good thing in Colombia – tap water is drinkable in some areas.
 You can pour a glass of water and drink it in all major cities – Medellin, Bogota, Cali.
 We drank it, the water is good.
 We also drank tap water in Zona Cafetera, San Gil, Minca, and some other parts.
-If you not sure just ask the locals and they will tell you.
+If you not sure just ask the locals and they will let you know.

 When to visit Colombia – Colombia travel guide

-We think that you can visit Colombia all year round.
-We started in February and we had it all – cold, rain, and crazy heat.
+Our opinion is that you can visit Colombia all year round.
+We started in February and had it all – cold, rain, and crazy heat.
 Climate does vary through all the country because of the terrain which changes from North to South (beaches, tropical forest, and mountains).
-We think that the temperatures are determined more by regions and not the season.
-It will be always colder in the mountains and always hot on the Caribbean coast.
+The temperatures are determined more by regions and not the season.
+It will be always colder in the mountains and hotter on the Caribbean coast.

-If we have to choose the best time for a visit, we would say from December to March (this is the dry season) and it is also the time of the famous carnival in Barranquilla.
+If we have to choose the best time to visit, we would say from December to March (this is the dry season) and it is also the time of the famous carnival in Barranquilla.